Auschwitz Birkenau MuseumAuschwitz Birkenau Museum

 Park Inn by Radisson Krakow offers proximity to Auschwitz Birkenau Museum

-For convenient accommodation within access of the Auschwitz Birkenau Museum, the Park Inn by Radisson Krakow is ideally located.
-The hotel is approximately 65 kilometres from the museum.
+For convenient accommodation within access of the Auschwitz Birkenau Museum, stay at the Park Inn by Radisson Krakow.
+The hotel is approximately 65 kilometers from the museum.